phonegap/phonegap-docs/docs/4-phonegap-build/2-configuring/plugins.html.md

 If a plugin utilizes the <code>js-module</code> element to direct cordova to load the plugin javascripts, then no <code>&lt;script&gt;</code> references will be necessary to load a plugin.
 This is the case for the core cordova plugins, but 3rd party plugins will be implementation-dependent.
 Refer to the plugin's documentation to determine if you'll need to manually include the javascript.

-If you do need to manually include the plugin javascript, include what you wish to add and the cordova.js script, it should look like one of the following:
+If you do need to manually include the plugin javascript, include it after the cordova.js script tag.
+It should look like one of the following:

 ```xml
 <script src="cordova.js"></script>